City of Westminster Property Investment: Best Buy-to-Let Areas 2025

 The data represents the average sold price per square foot of properties actually sold in Westminster over the past 18 months.

 These numbers reveal Westminster's luxury property landscape.
-By the far the most expensive addresses in the UK and W1 (Mayfair) commands an extraordinary £1,616 per square foot, reflecting its global status as one of the world's most exclusive postcodes and street addresses.
-What's fascinating is how even Westminster's most accessible area, W9 (Maida Vale) is a staggering £941 per square foot, which exceeds almost all other premium location in any of the London boroughs.
-The £675 difference between W1 and W9 represents more than just location, it's the premium for worldwide recognition versus local prestige.
-For investors, areas like W2 (Bayswater) and WC1 (Bloomsbury) around £1,070-£1,147 per square foot offer the sweet spot of Westminster addresses without the absolute premium of Mayfair or Covent Garden.
+By far the most expensive addresses in the UK, W1 (Mayfair) commands an extraordinary £1,777 per square foot, reflecting its global status as one of the world's most exclusive postcodes and street addresses.
+Westminster postcodes feature prominently in London's record-breaking property sales, including several from the top 10 most expensive house in london, with transactions reaching over £100 million in areas like Knightsbridge and Grosvenor Square.
+What's fascinating is how even Westminster's most accessible area, W9 (Maida Vale) is a staggering £961 per square foot, which exceeds almost all other premium locations in any of the London boroughs.
+The £816 difference between W1 and W9 represents more than just location, it's the premium for worldwide recognition versus local prestige.
+For investors, areas like WC1 (Bloomsbury) and NW8 (St Johns Wood) around £1,152-£1,186 per square foot offer the sweet spot of Westminster addresses without the absolute premium of Mayfair or Covent Garden.
 These figures remind us that in Westminster, you're not just buying property, you're buying into centuries of history and global recognition.

 House Price Growth in City of Westminster (%)